aiman-al-masoud/deixiscript/src/transpile/README.md

 5. Translate each Deixiscript AST into one or more Intermediate AST(s).
 6. Translate the Intermediate ASTs into runnable JS code. **(EASY)**

-# Parsing a Deixiscript sentence
+# Parsing a Deixiscript Sentence

 Is done through the configurable parser, which directly produces an AST from a source code string.
 It can be configured to parse different "dialects" of Deixiscript.
 The parser has a typescript type codegen facility, to automatically generate AST types for static type checking, or maybe validate new CST definitions against required AST structures.